chatwoot/docs/docs/product/channels/api/public-apis.md

 title: 'Create Interfaces using public APIs'
 ---

-> note: These APIs are still in alpha and the implementations might change in the future
+> note: These APIs are still in alpha, and the implementations might change in the future

-Public APIs available for the API channel will help you build customer facing interfaces for chatwoot.
+Public APIs available for the API channel will help you build customer-facing interfaces for chatwoot.
 These APIs are useful for cases similar to the ones described below.

 1. Use a custom chat interface instead of the chatwoot chat widget